ELIXIR-Belgium/rdm-guide/pages/ena-submission.md

 {% include image.html file="datahub-to-ena.svg" caption="<b>Figure 2.</b> Submission flow of metadata from DataHub to ENA" %}

 [DataHub](https://datahub-test.elixir-belgium.org/) is a free and open platform for easier Research metaData Management in Life Sciences.
-Based on [FAIRDOM SEEK](https://seek4science.org/), it has an improved way of handling samples and the possibility to load sample templates for the creation of the metadata structure.
-This functionality is ideal for the creation of ENA specific metadata templates which guarantee the compatibility with the repository when using the platform.
+Based on [FAIRDOM-SEEK](https://seek4science.org/), DataHub offers users the ability to effortlessly create sample metadata templates derived from ENA-specific templates for seamless compatibility with the ENA repository.

 Key features:
-- Research metadata management platform based on SEEK
+- Powered by FAIRDOM-SEEK open-source software, DataHub facilitates effective research metadata management
-- Leveraging the DataHub metadata templates
+- Easily craft metadata templates tailored to various repositories
-- Enforcing and promoting the ENA standards and checklists
+- Promoting and supporting ENA standards and checklists ensures data consistency and compliance
-- Uses the existing ISA-JSON export function
+- Streamline data exchange with structured metadata export adhering to the ISA-JSON standard
-- ISA-JSON as machine actionable metadata carrier
+- Promote ISA-JSON as a machine-actionable metadata carrier, enhancing interoperability

+{% include callout.html type="note" content="Please note that specific documentation on creating ISA-JSON for ENA in DataHub is a work in progress and will be available soon." %}

 [<i class="fa-solid fa-play me-2"></i>Try out on DataHub](https://datahub-test.elixir-belgium.org/){: class="btn btn-light border rounded-pill"}